Before you make an offer

 It’s also worth noting, that if you choose to back out after the offer has gone unconditional, you usually won’t get your deposit back.

-It’s very important that you consult your lawyer before signing or committing to anything in a private sale.
+It’s important that you consult your lawyer before signing or committing to anything in a private sale.

 Conditions can be just about anything you specify, but the most common ones are: